MishaThoughtSpot/py-tql/README.md

 ## Setup

-This section will walk you through how to set up the environment to get started with the user tools.
+This section will walk you through how to set up the environment to get started with the Python TQL.

 ### Environment